darko-mesaros/grimoire-mcp/README.md

-# Pattern Library MCP Server
+# Grimoire-MCP - Development Pattern Library

+As I am leveling up my development skills, I always needed a way to quickly store some best practices I ended up implementing in projects.
+What if my coding assistant could just save it to some ... ✨ pattern library ✨.
+Well now it can!
+Oh, and it can read code patterns too! 🥳

-A Model Context Protocol (MCP) server for managing software development patterns stored as markdown files with YAML frontmatter.
+So, the Grimoire-MCP is a Model Context Protocol (MCP) server for managing software development patterns stored as markdown files with YAML frontmatter.
+Oh, and it's all on your filesystem!

 ## Setup